 - After doughnuts have finished baking, immediately turn them out of the pan onto a wire cooling rack.
 Allow to cool completely before applying any topping.

 - For the cinnamon sugar topping, simply whisk the sugar and cinnamon together in a bowl.
-Dip the warm doughnuts in the melted butter before rolling them in the sugar mixture.
+Dip the doughnuts in the melted butter before rolling them in the sugar mixture.

 - For the maple glaze, whisk the powdered sugar with the maple syrup and milk in another bowl.
 Dip the doughnuts in the glaze and set them on a wire rack to drip dry.